🎉 77% of Our Clients Hit Their Q4 Goals - It All Starts With a Marketing Plan 🎉

 Let’s explore each.

-High-quality landing page hero shots should portray your product, service, desired outcome, or value proposition in action, in the real world, or as close to reality as possible.
+High-quality landing page hero shots should show your product, service, desired outcome, or value proposition in action, in the real world, or as close to reality as possible—a la photography.
 Simple.
+Sleek.
+Universally appealing.

-For example, Dollar Shave Club uses their hero image to illustrate the products included in their $5 Razor Starter Set.
-Simple yet effective.
+Dollar Shave Club uses their hero image to illustrate the products included in their $5 Razor Starter Set.
+Super clear.

 Dollar Shave Club eCommerce hero shot